InnerSourceCommons/innersourcecommons.org/content/fr/about/board/_index.md

 {{< /board-member >}}

 {{< board-member name="Matt Cobby" title="Secretary" image="/images/about/Matt_Cobby.jpg" style="bg-light" >}}
-Matt Cobby is Director of Engineering at Deloitte where he specializes in helping teams with their engineering practices, developer experience, and platform & product engineering.
-As a member of the InnerSource Foundation he has run a large scale InnerSource program and now seeks to inspire teams to seek the many benefits of an Open Source style of collaboration inside their own organization.
+For most of his career, Matt Cobby’s mission has been to improve the daily lives of software engineering teams, wrangling people and technology through engineering evolutions.
+He is a veteran of developer experience over the past eight years and believes that InnerSource is a key factor in building a good developer experience.
+Matt has run a large scale InnerSource program for a bank.
+He is currently CTO for CXGuardian.ai, a platform helping companies and engineers adopt AI with fair and ethical governance to reshape their business and productivity.
-With over 18 years transformation experience in the UK, Europe & Australia, he has a passion for mentoring engineers and is an active supporter of technical & local communities that inspire people.
+Previously a Director of Engineering for Deloitte, Matt consulted with technology executives on engineering strategy and has also worked with RWE Supply and Trading, BP, Shell and National Australia Bank.
+With over 18 years transformation experience in the UK, Europe and Australia, Matt has a passion for mentoring engineers towards engineering excellence and is an active supporter of technical and local communities.
 {{< /board-member >}}

 {{< board-member name="Katie Schueths" title="Assistant Secretary" image="/images/about/Katie_Schueths.jpg" >}}
 Katie Schueths leads the InnerSource program at Analog Devices Inc (ADI).
 She is building an InnerSource framework at ADI to help improve collaboration, code reuse, and documentation across their engineering organization.
 Previously, she started the InnerSource program at Indeed.
 She is part of the InnerSource Commons Marketing Group, helping to plan monthly community calls and events.
-In her free time, Katie enjoys running operational logistics for volunteer-led community art events.
+In her free time, Katie enjoys running operational logistics for volunteer-led community arts events.
 {{< /board-member >}}

 {{< board-member name="Tom Sadler" title="Treasurer" image="/images/about/Tom_Sadler.jpg" style="bg-light" >}}